Omarb28/fsnd-capstone-project/README.md

 1. Then the model changes can be migrated with the following command `flask db upgrade` after changing the working directory to `src` folder with the command `cd src`.
 1. Finally the flask API can be run with the command `flask run --host=0.0.0.0 --port=5000`.

+### Authentication Setup
+Tokens are provided for each role with long expiry time in the `setup.sh` file.
+If it is required to setup your own JWT tokens you may do the following:
+1. Login to the following link through Auth0: https://omar-fsnd.us.auth0.com/authorize?audience=casting-agency&response_type=token&client_id=fYvohdJbrufgAsotomj0G7hcuos8f7FK&redirect_uri=https://omar-fsnd-casting-agency.herokuapp.com/
+1. After logging it will redirect you to a page.
+You can find your JWT token in the URL in your browser after the `access_token=` attribute.
+1. The JWT token can then be used to request from the API endpoints using the Authorization header with `Bearer <jwt-token>` included.

 ### Testing
 For testing there are two ways included.
 First one is through Unittest library.
 Second one is through Postman Collection.